debs-obrien/debbie.codes/content/blog/migrating-nuxt2-nuxt3.md

 </template>
 ```

 Once I saw I had some data back I then improved the query to only get back the data I needed.
-The `sort` is a little bit different than before and of course the `find` instead of `fetch` but the rest was the same.
-Also make sure you add a key as the first argument to the `useAsyncData` function.
+The `sort()` method is a little bit different than before and the `find()` method has changed to a `fetch()` method but the rest was the same.
+Also make sure you add a key as the first argument to the `useAsyncData()` function.

 ```js
 const { data: articles } = await useAsyncData('articles',